HomeAftercare

 The Protocol

 Five steps.
-Follow these and most piercings heal without complications.
+Follow these and most piercings heal without major complications.

 1